-Are you looking to win a paving maintenance project?
-Your proposal is your chance to impress the client and secure the job.
-And this is just the guide you need.
+Are you looking to craft a paving maintenance proposal that guarantees a yes?
+You are in the right place.
+A proposal is your chance to impress the client and secure the job.
+And this is just the guide you need—the key to writing an effective paving proposal.

 Key elements to include in your paving maintenance proposal